logangilmour/logangilmour.github.com/_posts/Yelling/2013-03-03-yelling-on-the-internet.md

 ---
 layout: post
-title: “I Will Henceforth be Yelling on the Internet"
+title: I Will Henceforth be Jabbering Semi-Coherently on the Internet
 description: “”
 category: Meta
 tags: []